RALLERGUMSALLA/movie_site/README.md

 * Browse the favorite movies and producers to see the expected results
 * With a created user and logged in, you can then add and rate your favourite producers

-You can also add favorite producers to the dummy user.
+* Or create your own user and play around with the different features

 ## Future Improvements

-* Get the same functionality with movies as there is for the producer favor system
-* Be able to watch other users preferences
 * Make the site look better
-* Be able to remove a producer from your favorites (and movies, when implemented)
+* Be able to remove a producer/movies from your favorites
 * Notification, if new producer/movie is added to the database that you favor.